 Topic

 Make your documentary film about something you find interesting.
-It could be a historical event, something that happened to you, your family or friends, a place or object that interests you, the lives of people in another culture and how they live, a topic in science or nature, or the world around us.
+It could be a historical event, something that happened to you, your family or friends, a place or object that interests you, the lives of people in another culture, science and nature or the world around us.

 The key is to choose a topic that engages you so much that it motivates you to learn more and then determine if your audience might also be interested in learning about it.